prof-cmcglade/Python-Lesson-1/README.md

 Your first brush with a powerful programming language that can help you tell original, impactful stories.

 Download the PPP loan data and the Jupyter notebook tutorial and follow along.

+Computers in the Cronkite building that have Anaconda:
+-Room 318, computers 07 and 08
+-Room 320, computers 10, 11 and 12